Prescribed-Time Distributed Generalized Nash Equilibrium Seeking

-Then, $c^* > 0$ and for all $0 < c < c^*$, the sublevel set is compact.
-Moreover, if $\mathbf{g}(\mathbf{x}) = \mathbf{C}\mathbf{x} - \mathbf{d}$ where $\mathbf{C} \in \mathbb{R}^{p \times n}$ has full row rank, then $c^* = +\infty$ and $\Omega_c$ is compact for all $c > 0$. \end{proposition} The proof is deferred to Appendix~\ref{app:proof_radial}.
-The threshold $c^*$ depends only on the inequality constraint functions and is independent of the cost functions, communication graph, or algorithm gains.
-It quantifies the margin provided by Slater's condition: more strictly feasible constraints yield a larger $c^*$.
-For affine constraints, the constraint gradient never vanishes, so no dual escape direction exists and $c^* = +\infty$.
+\begin{proposition}[Sublevel Set Compactness] Under Assumptions~\ref{ass:monotonicity}--\ref{ass:slater}, there exists a threshold $c^* > 0$ such that for all $0 < c < c^*$, the sublevel set is compact.
+Moreover, if $\mathbf{g}(\mathbf{x}) = \mathbf{C}\mathbf{x} - \mathbf{d}$ where $\mathbf{C} \in \mathbb{R}^{p \times n}$ has full row rank, then $c^* = +\infty$ and $\Omega_c$ is compact for all $c > 0$. \end{proposition} The stationarity vector~\eqref{eq:stationarity_vector} with the smoothed multiplier~\eqref{eq:lambda_tilde} is the strongly monotone GNE stationarity vector of~\cite{mudrik_optimization_2025-1}, and Assumptions~\ref{ass:monotonicity}--\ref{ass:slater} supply the hypotheses (strong monotonicity, full row rank of $A$, convexity of $\mathbf{g}$, a bounded shared feasible set, and a Slater point) under which compactness, the existence of $c^*$, and the affine case $c^* = +\infty$ are established in~\cite{mudrik_optimization_2025-1}.
+The threshold $c^*$ depends only on the inequality constraints and the feasibility margin, and is independent of the cost functions, communication graph, or algorithm gains.
+For affine constraints the constraint gradient never vanishes, so $c^* = +\infty$.

-\begin{lemma}[Non-Singularity of $\nabla\mathbf{S}$] Under Assumptions~\ref{ass:monotonicity},~\ref{ass:smoothness}, and~\ref{ass:lagrangian}, for any $\epsilon > 0$, the Jacobian $\nabla\mathbf{S}(\bz)$ is non-singular for every $\bz \in \Omega_c$.
+\begin{lemma}[Non-Singularity of $\nabla\mathbf{S}$] Under Assumptions~\ref{ass:monotonicity} and~\ref{ass:smoothness}, for any $\epsilon > 0$, the Jacobian $\nabla\mathbf{S}(\bz)$ is non-singular for every $\bz \in \Omega_c$.
 Consequently, the uniform lower bound